More than 25 years of silent power behind SFR's technical department

 With the independence of Schothorst as a private limited company, many changes occurred: “We started collaborating with the VVM, which brought the private sector into the fold, and we adopted the VVM training program.
 For a long time, the private and cooperative animal feed sectors in the Netherlands were strictly separated, but this was not sustainable in the long run.
 Scale expansion and mergers made it necessary for us to adapt and prepare for the future,” Wilfried explains.
 SFR became more commercial: “We began attracting more clients from abroad and organizing national and international training sessions and courses.
 As a research company, we offer research facilities but are increasingly providing services and products, which we now package with maintenance contracts.
 This creates stable revenue and long-term relationships with customers.”
 Additionally, SFR collaborates in many public-private partnership projects with other research institutions and companies in the sector.
 “We gather and generate knowledge, but we are also committed to implementing our expertise in the field,” emphasizes Wilfried.

-Today, Wilfried serves as the Senior Consultant & Product Manager Ruminants.
-He leads the research program and is responsible for planning the trials.
-“I enjoy staying closely connected to practical applications, bringing in and developing my ideas,” he says.
-“As a research leader, I can work quite independently here, but I am also in close contact with my colleagues and our clients and partners both domestically and internationally.”
+After years as a ruminants cluster leader, Wilfried now primarily works as a consultant for feed companies and is responsible for implementing SFR knowledge within the feed industry.
+"I still enjoy staying closely connected to the field, bringing in my own ideas and developing them," he says.
+"As a consultant, I can work very independently here, while staying in close contact with all my colleagues, as well as our clients and partners both domestically and internationally."

 Jan Kamphof